Influence of atomic modeling on electron capture and shaking processes: Results

-\textit{\rn{55}{Fe}}.
-All three experimental capture probability ratios result from the weighted means of two precise measurements [\onlinecite{Pengra72},\onlinecite{Loidl18}].
-Surprisingly, the BetaShape predictions exhibit excellent agreement for the $P_L/P_K$ and $P_M/P_L$ ratios while calculations performed with the KLI atomic modeling not.
-It is noteworthy that the three capture ratios are not consistent.
-Calculating $P_M/P_K$ from the weighted means of the other two, one find a significantly higher value of $P_M/P_K =$ 0.01813 (33), which is again in excellent agreement with the BetaShape result but with none of the KLI predictions.
+All three experimental capture probability ratios result from the weighted means of two precise measurements \cite{Pengra72,Loidl18}.
+The BetaShape predictions are in excellent agreement, consistent within the uncertainties.
+Surprisingly, KLI results deviate much more: $P_L/P_K$ is lower by about 3\%; $P_M/P_K$ and $P_M/P_L$ are higher by about 10\%.